© Shutterstock / Jirsak

 The new Europass

-In October 2016, the Commission adopted proposals to revise the 2004 Europass Decision.
-The new Europass Framework will offer intuitive, modern tools that reflect people's needs in the context of today's labour market and education and training systems.
+In April 2018, EU countries adopted the Commission's proposal to revise the Europass framework.
+The new framework will offer intuitive, modern tools that reflect people's needs in the context of today's labour market and education and training systems.

 The new Europass will